 Good driving goggles add to the comfort of wearing the helmet.
 The choice of goggles is greatly affected by the shape of the face and the helmet used.
 The goggles protect your face and eyes from cold and wind while driving.
 Good ventilation of the goggles is important to prevent fogging.
 Attention should be paid to cleaning and storing the driving goggles.
 With caution and care, the service life of the goggles can be extended.
 The colour of the lenses also matters.
 Light lens colours are suitable for those driving in low light.
 The yellow colour is also well suited to dusk, and the orange lens is a good universal lens.
 The blue lens works the least well in snow conditions.

-With signal colours and reflectors attached to the driving suit, the snowmobile driver is provided with additional protection.
-There are currently separate armoured guards that are placed under or over the driving suit to provide additional protection.
+Armoured guards to be placed under or over the driving suit are available.
 The guards protect the shoulders, back and chest.
 In addition to anti-shock equipment, anti-deformation knee and head braces are becoming increasingly common.
 Sprained ankles and minor foot injuries are alleviated by appropriate snowmobile footwear.

 Snowmobiling in a group